ergo-services/ergo/docs/basics/process.md

 })
 ```

 With the flag set, any abnormal termination (panic, callback error, forced `Kill`, exit cascade from a linked process) captures the mailbox into a `*gen.Error` exit reason.
+The original error is preserved as `Wrapped[0]`, so `errors.Is(reason, originalErr)` keeps working.
 A supervising parent automatically picks it up and hands it to the restart.
 The new incarnation runs `Init` on fresh struct state, then its `ProcessRun` loop pulls the surviving messages from the queues in priority order, exactly as if they had just arrived.

 This is not a replacement for an external durable queue (Kafka, NATS, etc.).
 External queues give reliable delivery into the actor; mailbox preservation gives reliable handling within the actor across its own restarts.
 They complement each other.